Sabrin-s/ai-career-django/README.md

-# CareerAI — Django Full Stack (No React, No Node.js)
+# CareerAI — Django Full Stack

 ## Run with ONE terminal only